johnfewell/johnfewell/README.md

 ### Hi there 👋

-I'm a front end developer specializing in Typescript and Angular.
+I'm a full stack developer specializing in Typescript and Angular.

 [You can find my SO profile here.](https://stackoverflow.com/users/10480323/meqwz?tab=profile)